Pluggito/airbnb-clone-project/README.md

 It maintains consistency across the application by reusing styles, colors, and components.
 This process improves efficiency during implementation and reduces errors or redesigns.
 Ultimately, it supports a smooth user experience and makes the product more scalable and user-friendly.

+## Project Roles and Responsibilities

+Clearly defining roles and responsibilities ensures that every team member understands their contribution to the project’s success.
+The following roles are essential for this Airbnb-clone project:

+### 👤 Project Manager
+- Oversees the project timeline, deliverables, and resources.
+- Ensures effective communication across the team.
+- Manages risks and resolves blockers to keep the project on track.

+### 🎨 Designers (UI/UX)
+- Create wireframes, mockups, and prototypes to define the user experience.
+- Establish visual identity (colors, typography, layout).
+- Work closely with developers to ensure accurate design implementation.

+### 💻 Frontend Developers
+- Build the user interface with HTML, CSS, and JavaScript (React/Next.js).
+- Ensure responsiveness, accessibility, and performance of the app.
+- Integrate with backend services and APIs.

+### 🖥️ Backend Developers
+- Develop and maintain server-side logic, APIs, and databases.
+- Handle authentication, booking logic, and data management.
+- Ensure scalability, security, and efficiency of backend processes.

+### 🧪 QA/Testers
+- Test the application for bugs, usability issues, and performance problems.
+- Write and execute test cases to ensure features meet requirements.
+- Provide feedback to developers to improve product quality.

+### ⚙️ DevOps Engineers
+- Set up and maintain deployment pipelines (CI/CD).
+- Manage cloud infrastructure, hosting, and monitoring.
+- Ensure system reliability, security, and scalability.

+### 📌 Product Owner
+- Defines the product vision and prioritizes features.
+- Manages the product backlog and ensures alignment with business goals.
+- Acts as the bridge between stakeholders and the development team.

+### 🌀 Scrum Master
+- Facilitates agile ceremonies (standups, sprint planning, retrospectives).
+- Coaches the team on agile practices.
+- Removes impediments to ensure smooth workflow.

+---
+By assigning and following these roles, the project team can work collaboratively, maintain accountability, and deliver a functional, user-friendly Airbnb-clone application.